MSHSL approves restart models once state pause ends

 Recent actions

-That means the winter season ends the week of March 29 and the spring season ends the week of June 14, which leaves 24 weeks to complete both seasons.
+The task force considered scenarios that included ending the winter season ends the week of March 29 and the spring season the week of June 14, leaving 24 weeks to complete both.

 Traditionally, basketball lasts 18 weeks and baseball 13 weeks for a total of 31 weeks (two weeks of preseason and two weeks for sections, and another week for a state tournament).

-Similar to what was approved for the fall season, regular-season contests were reduced to 70 percent with contests limited to two teams (no tourneys, invites, or jamborees).
-The exception being for dance, Nordic and Alpine skiing, wrestling and gymnastics, which are allowed to have triangular meets.
+Similar to what was approved for the fall season, regular-season contests were reduced to 70 percent with contests limited to two teams (no tournaments, invitationals, or jamborees).
+Exceptions were made for dance, Nordic and Alpine skiing, wrestling and gymnastics, which are allowed to have triangular meets.

-The Board approved three schedule models with various starting dates based on when the state shutdown ends.
+The MSHSL board approved three schedule models with various starting dates based on when the state shutdown ends.
 In short, lots of details remain to be figured out including postseason plans.
 (Model 1 practice begins Dec.
 21; Model 2 begins Jan.
 4 and Model begins 3 Jan.
 18).

-Naturally, the number of regular-season contests drops as the start date goes later into January.
+Under Model 1, teams could start practice Dec.
+21 but first games wouldn't be before Jan.
+4. The number of regular-season contests drops if the start date goes later into January.

-Contests reduced to 70 percent across the board means 11 maximum competitions for dance, boys swim/dive, Nordic, alpine and gymnastics.
-Wrestling would be reduced to 16 duals (32 matches).
+Contests reduced to 70 percent across the board means 11 maximum competitions for dance, boys swimming and diving, Nordic skiing, Alpine skiing and gymnastics.
+Wrestling would be reduced to 16 duals.
 Both genders of hockey and basketball would have a regular season with 18 contests.

-For Dance, Model 1 maintains the traditional 17 weeks while Model 2 reduces that number to 10, and Model 3 reduces that number to eight.
+For Dance, Model 1 maintains the traditional 17 weeks while Model 2 reduces that number to 10, and Model 3 reduces the number to eight.

-Boys swim/dive, along with Nordic and Alpine skiing, would shift from 14 weeks during a regular season to 13 in Model 1, 11 in Model 2, and nine in Model 3.
+Boys swimming and diving, along with Nordic and Alpine skiing, would shift from 14 weeks during the regular season to 13 in Model 1, 11 in Model 2, and nine in Model 3.

 Wrestling and gymnastics would shift from 15 weeks to 14 in Model 1, 12 in Model 2, and 10 in Model 3.

-Hockey and basketball traditionally have 17 and 18 contests, respectively.
-The numbers go from 15 weeks in Model 1, 13 weeks in Model 2, or 11 weeks in Model 3, similar to what took place in soccer during the fall season.
+Hockey and basketball traditionally have 17 and 18 weeks, respectively.
+The numbers go from 15 weeks in Model 1 to 13 weeks in Model 2 and 11 weeks in Model 3, similar to what took place in soccer during the fall season.

-For the spring season, badminton and adapted bowling last 11 weeks while adaptive softball, golf, track and field, baseball, softball, tennis, and lacrosse last 13 weeks.
+In a traditional spring season, badminton and adapted bowling last 11 weeks while adapted softball, golf, track and field, baseball, softball, boys tennis, and lacrosse last 13 weeks.
 Synchronized swimming is the longest with 14 weeks.

-Badminton, adaptive bowling, tennis, lacrosse and synchro will not have a reduced schedule in any of the models.
+Badminton, adapted bowling, tennis, lacrosse and synchro would not have a reduced schedule in any of the models.

-In Models 1, 2 and 3 all of the sports remain the same except for track and field, baseball, and softball would be reduced to 12 weeks.
+In Models 1, 2 and 3 season lengths for spring sports would remain the same except for track and field, baseball, and softball, which would be reduced from 13 to 12 weeks.

 Postseason procedures remain fluid and will be determined based on considerations of health, safety and finance.
-The Return to Play Task Force added room on the models for the postseason with the framework in place for schools to schedule necessary contests.
+The Return to Participation Task Force added room on the models for the postseason with the framework in place for schools to schedule necessary contests.
+State tournament for fall sports were not held but have not been ruled out for winter and spring sports.

-The board unanimously approved a virtual state debate tournament and state One-Act Play Festival.
+The MSHSL board unanimously approved virtual state tournaments for debate and one-act play.

 Post a comment as